Sonia M Tikoo

 I also study the physical effects of impact cratering events on planetary surfaces.
 Understanding the interplay of shock, impact heating, and hydrothermal alteration processes on target rocks will allow us to better understand the magnetic signatures of cratered surfaces on other planetary bodies.
-I was recently selected as a member of the Science Party for the upcoming IODP Expedition 364 to study the paleomagnetism of Chicxulub crater near the Yucatan Peninsula.
+I am currently a member of the Science Party for IODP Expedition 364, where I am studying the paleomagnetism of Chicxulub crater.

 Visit my research group page for more information: